Overview

 - nominating to be part of the Community Reference Group (CRG).

-Please refer to our Engagement No. 1 Summary to find out what we heard through the survey, interactive map and pop-up displays.
+Please refer to our Engagement No. 1 Summary to find out what we heard through the survey, interactive map and pop-up displays during this period.

-Council met with the CRG four times between September and November 2022.
+The next phase of the project involved four meetings with members of the CRG between September and November 2022.
 For more information about the members, download the CRG member profile.

 The CRG’s local knowledge and input was used alongside Engagement No. 1 Summary to develop a draft vision for the area and draft strategies to help us get there.